The Syllable Series Part Three: The R Controlled Syllable

 What is the r-controlled syllable?

 This definition has several layers to it.
 I’m going to explain it and then discuss something called frequency.
-R controlled vowels are all the vowels with an -r.
+R-controlled vowels are all the vowels with an -r.
 We have ar, or, ir, er, and ur.
 Ear and our can also be included.
-The vowel preceding the r does not make it’s typical short or long sound so we say the r is controlling (or bossing) the vowel by making it say a new sound.
+The vowel preceding the r does not make its typical short or long sound so we say the r is controlling (or bossing) the vowel by making it say a new sound.
 (Hence, the bossy r story.)
 Some of the r-controlled vowels have more than one sound.

 The sound of er (I’ll shorthand it and write it as er sometimes, just so you know.) can be spelled er, ir, or ur.
-There’s really no hard and fast rule for kids to know which one to use when spelling so that is where frequency comes in handy.
+There’s no hard and fast rule for kids to know which one to use when spelling so that is where frequency comes in handy.
 There is a frequency in how often words with the er come up in the English language.

-- Most frequent spelling for er: er
+- The most frequent spelling for er: er

 - Fairly frequent spelling for er: ir

-- Least common spelling for er: ur
+- The least common spelling for er: ur

 Knowing that there is a frequency has helped my students a great deal.

-Now the tricky part with some r controlled vowels is that some may have a schwa sound.
+Now the tricky part with some r-controlled vowels is that some may have a schwa sound.
 Words with or like in doctor can have the er sound.
 Words with ar can have a long sound like marry or schwa like dollar.
 Please note: I am NOT getting into schwa sounds in this post.
 For some strange reason people hear schwa and it strikes fear in the hearts of many, or it’s downright confusing to them.
 Schwa sounds are a whole new can of worms, but don’t worry!
 It will come up in a future post, so stay with me!

 Let me emphasize that we want students to be able to recognize the r-controlled syllable when they read.